|Click image for information about this

 teat area from a scratch or wound to the skin.
 There are also cases of blood borne infections.
 These infections can happen anywhere from 1-6

 weeks postpartum.
 Dams will run a high fever, appear depressed and lethargic, & refuse to eat.
 Normally the infection occurs in the back 2 teats

 but can happen in any of them.
-They are extremely painful, swollen, hot and hard with a reddish-blue appearance.
-The milk would be blood-tinged,
+Infected teats are extremely painful, swollen, hot and hard with a reddish-blue appearance.
+The milk would be

 Sometimes the infection is more active than the amount of time allowed to get the antibiotics in the dams system and the infection will cause the

 teat to swell to the point of rupturing.
 This has happened with 2 of my girls in all my years of breeding and it is something no breeder wants to